Table of Contents

 I also recommend getting a handheld vacuum for cat litter.
 Since some felines tend to be very messy when they do their business, you have to ensure that your home is always clean and floors are litter-free.
 Handheld vacuums for cat litter are the best investment I’ve ever made since they’re so lightweight, easy to use, and quiet, so I can turn mine on whenever I need it.
 Plus, you can use these smart devices to quickly clean other areas in your home.

 Reduce Stress Levels

-Stress can also trigger asthma attacks, and so make sure your cat feels as stress-free as possible.
+Stress can also trigger asthma attacks, so make sure your cat feels as stress-free as possible.
 To do this, ensure your feline has a few private places that they can retreat to when needed.
 Also, make sure their litter tray is kept clean and not near a noisy area, which can also elevate stress levels.
 Cats are naturally solitary and clean creatures, and so can feel highly stressed if they don’t have a clean home and some privacy.
-This can really make a difference to your cat’s mood, reduce the frequency of asthma attacks, as well as helping solve other behavioral issues.
+This can make a difference to your cat’s mood, reduce the frequency of asthma attacks, and help solve other behavioral issues.

 Purchase a Dehumidifier